<<<<< RSVP by Entering Your Name to the left

 Smoke erupting from Eyjafjallajokull volcano.
 Getty Images 2010

-My first real introduction to inane plastic over-usage was having children.
-There’s nothing quite like the mountains of toys and bits and pieces that only seem to be enjoyed during the “opening” portion of a birthday present.
-Then I’d notice curiously that my kids would receive far more hours of enjoyment over a cardboard box.
-It’s less about the material itself, but that kids are suckers for brightly colored things.
+There’s nothing quite like the bits and pieces of toys that only seem to be enjoyed during the “opening” portion of a birthday present or that they received far more enjoyment with a cardboard box.
 Once they get over the rush of tearing open the clam shell plastic packaging, they literally never play with it again.
 I’d end up filling large plastic Glad bags (the really large one for leaves) with bits and pieces of toys that, once torn asunder, were never decipherable again.

 And then, there are the straws.